 The project work was divided into several development stages.
-During the first phase, we have converted VB application to .Net Windows Forms written in C#.
-We were very limited by the budget so we did a conversion from VB6 to VB.NET by Visual Studio 2003 and then converted VB.NET to C#.
+During the first phase of software modernization, we have converted VB application to .Net Windows Forms, written in C#.
+We were on the budget so we did a conversion from VB6 to VB.NET by Visual Studio 2003 and then converted VB.NET to C#.
 After that, we covered both applications by the same automated UI tests and worked on fixing bugs.
 That gave us 5 megabytes of C# code with 70% of test code coverage.
 That phase was done by three developers and a QA within 5 months.

 As the second phase of software modernization, we extracted the data access layer and covered it by unit tests to make further development in a more controlled way.
 This phase of the VB6 to .NET migration was done by two developers and one QA within 3 months.
 The next step of legacy software upgrade was the extraction of the business layer, but, once again, due to the budget limits, we migrated this part to the web without extracting it.
 The phase was completed by five developers and one QA within 7 months.
 Read more on how to migrate VB6 to .NET here.

 The software architecture after modernization allows for high performance with minimum PC resources.
 It provides a much more secure and reliable way for storing documents.
 It also simplifies maintenance since update happens in one place and logs are stored nearby.
 Authorization is managed in a centralized way and not on per office principle.

 We recommend executing projects that involve upgrading your software to the web in a slightly different way by introducing several others technologies and layers if that is possible (no strict technology/time/budget constraints).

-Typically, we use Entity Framework Code-First approach for data access layer, which simplifies maintenance of database structure via migrations.
+Typically, we use Entity Framework Code-First approach for data access layer, which simplifies the maintenance of database structure via migrations.

 Then we develop a service layer that incorporates business logic and introduces dependency injection technic that allows unit testing of business logic.

 Then we develop Web API and use ASP.NET MVC or AngularJS (for single page web solutions) to build front end.